Jesus of Nazareth

-Do not think that I came to abolish the Law or the Prophets...For truly I say to you, until heaven and earth pass away, not the smallest letter or stroke shall pass away from the Law, until all is accomplished.
+Do not suppose that I came to abolish the Law or the Prophets...For amen I say to you, until the heaven and the earth pass away, a single letter or a single stroke will certainly not pass away from the Law, until all comes to pass.

 After this...Judas of Galilee rose up in the days of the census, and drew away some people after him...

 Roman peace, enforced by the power of Rome’s military might.)

 Is it lawful to pay a poll-tax to Caesar or not?

 - 1) Crop tax: 1/10 of the grain crop and 1/5 of the wine, fruit, and oil--a tithe (and more) to Caesar!

 - 3) Income tax.